-The question is why nail drag?
-What are the reasons for nail dragging and when should you consider doing it.
-In my opinion there are three times for nail dragging: renovation work, game day field prep, and after a rain event.
-In a renovation situation, you are looking at aggressively spiking your infield skin, perhaps to a depth approaching one inch, so you can either prep the skin for re-grading or are working some calcined clay deeper into the profile.
-This process can occur in the fall, or maybe prior to the season, or perhaps in-season when you have at least a few days prior to play to firm up the surface after you scarify it.
-Game day nail dragging is the most precise of the three and I will focus on that shortly.
-Following a rain event, getting a nail drag onto your infield skin can be quite beneficial.
+- Following a rain event – It’s highly beneficial to get a nail drag onto your infield skin as soon as you can.
 Remember that regardless of the exact ratio of sand, silt and clay in your infield mix, heavy rain will cause most of the finer sized particles to sink and the coarser sand to rise to the top.
 This does not leave your field unplayable, but it does diminish the quality of the surface.
 When the coarser sand particles dominate the upper profile of the infield skin, it tends to play a bit soft and cleats will move more loose material around.
 So after a rain event, as soon as you can get out there, nail drag…slowly…and the better off you will be going forward.

-You may not want to walk the nail drag around first thing in the morning.
-I like to walk it because it is good exercise and I can really get a feel for the condition of the dirt that way.
+First thing in the morning.
+My preference is to walk a nail drag because it is good exercise and I can really get a feel for the condition of the dirt that way.
 If you start the day pulling the nail drag with your infield tractor, go very slow to start, and drive at a consistent speed.
 The dirt should be moist so that nail dragging will get all the cleat marks scarified about a quarter inch deep.
 If you go too fast, the dirt will start to ball up on the nails and you will have to keep cleaning the drag off.